bhaskarborah/Marketing_Data_Analysis/README.md

 - saving the DataFrame to a SQL table using the database engine
 - confirming that the table imported correctly in the Postgres databse by running the query 'select count(*) from table_name'

-Below is a screenshot of the databse after being saved to the Postgres database:
+Below is a screenshot of the data table after being saved to the Postgres database:

 ![mockup database](https://github.com/bhaskarborah/Marketing_Data_Analysis/blob/nhi/postgres_mockup_database.png)